 The St. Francis Knights of Columbus lead a contingent of parishioners to the March for Life each year in January.
 The adoration chapel offers an opportunity to spend time in prayer before the Blessed Sacrament.
 The parish library contains a collection of nearly a thousand materials on a large array of Christian subjects.
 The members of the Altar Guild prepare the church for weekend and weekday Masses and special liturgies.
 At the annual stewardship fair, parishioners offer their help in parish ministries, such as the Haiti outreach.
 The RCIA program prepares adults for Christian initiation (baptism, confirmation, and communion), administered at the Easter Vigil.
-The Respect Life ministry operates Mary's House, a resource for pregnant women located at St. Francis.
+The Culture of Life ministry operates Mary’s House, a resource for pregnant women located at St. Francis.
 The Knights of Columbus, devoted to the Eucharist and to Our Lady, are known for their works of charity to those in need.
 The Director of Religious Education prepares children of the parish for their first reception of Holy Communion.

 Ministries